 May contain errors — check source documents for definitive information.

-The Hares (Close Season) Bill would make it illegal to deliberately or recklessly kill, injure or take hares during a close season (1 February to 30 September).
-It would repeal the 1892 Hares Preservation Act and create limited defences for landowners or authorised people acting to prevent crop damage under a Wildlife and Countryside Act 1981 licence, with a defence if the hare is seriously disabled by another cause and being tended for release.
-The measure would apply to England and Wales and would come into force one month after passage.
+The Hares (Close Season) Bill would create a close season from 1 February to 30 September during which it would be illegal to deliberately or recklessly kill, injure or take hares or leverets.
+It would repeal the 1892 Hares Preservation Act’s seasonal ban on hare sales, and it includes limited defences for landowners or authorised people acting to prevent crop damage (with the proper Wildlife and Countryside Act 1981 licence and conditions) and a defence if the animal is severely disabled and being tended for release.
+The bill applies to England and Wales and would take effect one month after passage.

 Generated 21 February 2026